Protected Species Assessment Workshop (PSAW) III

 Session 6: Poster Session

 PSAW III will include a poster session focusing on any topic related to protected species assessments, including topics covered during individual sessions.
-Posters will be displayed during Day 2 and 3 at the Kovens Center.
-We look forward to having a wide variety of poster presentations and will have dedicated times for presenters to interact with other workshop attendees.
-We encourage interested students to take advantage of this opportunity to share their own work with protected species both within the US and internationally.
+Posters will be displayed during Day 2 and Day 3 at the Kovens Conference Center.
+We look forward to having a wide variety of poster presentations and will have designated times for presenters to interact with workshop attendees.
+We also encourage students to take advantage of this opportunity to share their own work with protected species both within the US and internationally.

-Training Sessions: Although the in-person portion of PSAW III had been delayed due to covid travel restrictions we were able to host several virtual training sessions in early 2022.
+Training Sessions: Although the in-person portion of PSAW III was delayed due to covid travel restrictions, we were able to host several virtual training sessions in early 2022.
 For more information and access to the recorded training sessions, please contact email@example.com.

 Steering Committee: If you have questions, please contact Erin McMichael (firstname.lastname@example.org) or your local Steering Committee member:

-- Erin McMichael, Lead Workshop Coordinator, F/ST (Co-Chair Session 4)
+- Erin McMichael, Lead Workshop Coordinator, F/ST (Co-Chair Session 1 and 5)

 - Lesley Stokes, SEFSC (Co-Chair Session 1 and 5)